bazaarvoice/social-alerts-api/README.txt

 Building and Running The Reference Implementation
 =================================================================

-Social Alerts Web Service API Reference Implementation provides a simple implementation of the web service interface which uses JavaMail to send messages to an SMTP server.
+Social Alerts Connector API Reference Implementation provides a simple implementation of the web service interface which uses JavaMail to send messages to an SMTP server.
 Reference Implementation has been tested with google's gmail smtps server.